sh1boot/sh1boot.github.io/_posts/2026-08-14-cisc-v-packet-structure.md

 The results here are intended to establish the viability of the compression and to give a view on mindset and intent which motivated decisions, compromises, and blind hope.

+Most of this document focuses on the cheap end, and how it might minimise the cost of implementation.
+Performance cores just get the occasional hint here and there about shortcuts they might take to avoid pain.

 ## Packet structure